Skip to main content

 I screamed.

 His body was under a sheet.
 I saw his shoes.
 A part of me died right there.
+I felt like I was in a nightmare.
+This could not be real.

 He died almost exactly nine months after my abortion.
 That destroyed me.
 I didn’t eat for days.
 I kept vomiting, I was hoping I was pregnant again, just to have a piece of him left.
 I wasn’t.
 I was sick with grief.
 I lost 8 pounds in a couple of days.